Pavitra-Shivanand-Hiremath/Spade3/README.md

 uvicorn app.main:app --reload --port 8000
 ```

 The API will be running at `http://localhost:8000`.
-You can check `http://localhost:8000/api/health`.
+You can check `http://localhost:8000/api/health`.(In Dev)

 ### 2. Frontend